Film distribution: Shrinking of the theatrical window

+Digital Download, Transactional Video on Demand and Subscription Video on Demand

+On November 11, 2002, MGM, Paramount, Sony, Universal and Warner Bros. banded together to sell or rent movies online through a site called Movielink.
+In September 2006, Amazon.com and Apple began offering digital downloads, and Microsoft followed in November.
+YouTube joined in 2010, and Google Play in 2011.
+The recent trend has been for films to be released to Transactional Video on Demand before they come to DVD or Blu-Ray.

+Amazon Prime Video (originally Amazon Unbox) began showing movies on their subscription service from September 2006.
+Netflix switched over from its DVD rental service to a subscription video on demand service in early 2007.
+Apple TV+ and Disney+ were launched in November 2019, and show movies there.

-Other strategies are also being deployed in order to make up for slow DVD sales.
-Most major studios have considered making movies available to VOD services shortly after their theatrical release for a premium price.
-In July 2010 Netflix secured a deal with Relativity Media in which the latter agreed to distribute a number of major movies to the aforementioned VOD service before Pay TV.
+In July 2010 Netflix secured a deal with Relativity Media in which the latter agreed to distribute a number of major movies to its subscription service before Pay TV.

 Producers of relatively smaller-budget movies are also utilizing new release strategies.
 In 2009, the movie The House of the Devil premiered on VOD systems on October 1, and received a limited theatrical release one month later.
 In August 2010, it was announced that the movie Freakonomics would be released on video on demand on September 3, one month before its theatrical release.
 The British sci-fi movie Monsters has also undergone the same release timetable.
 After Netflix bought the worldwide distribution rights to Beasts of No Nation, the film was simultaneously released theatrically and online through its subscription video-on-demand (SVOD) service on October 16, 2015.